-Figure 3 shows the result of using a proportional controller to implement our locomotive controller using two different values of $K_P$ .
+Figure 1.3 shows the result of using a proportional controller to implement our locomotive controller using two different values of K_P .

 These results are not very satisfying.
-The locomotive overshoots the goal and then over-corrects with the result that the locomotive drives back and forth indefinitely.
-Changing the value of $K_P$ doesn't solve the problem.
-It only changes the period of the oscillations.
+The locomotive overshoots the goal and then over-corrects, driving back and forth indefinitely.
+Changing the value of K_P doesn't solve the problem, it only changes the period of the oscillations.

-0.3.2 Adding a Derivative Term
+1.3.2 Adding a Derivative Term

 One problem with our proportional controller is that it only considers the position of the locomotive, not the speed.
-Intuitively, it seems that if the error is already deceasing quickly we should reduce the control signal to avoid overshooting the goal.
-Conversely, if the error is still increasing in spite the proportional control, we should further increase the magnitude of the control signal.
+Intuitively, it seems that if the error is already decreasing quickly, we should reduce the control signal to avoid overshooting the goal.
+Conversely, if the error is still increasing in spite of the proportional control, we should further increase the magnitude of the control signal.
 These intuitions can be captured by adding a derivative term to the controller: